 |

-Assis holds a Civil Engineering degree (2019) from University of Brasília and
+Bernardes de Assis holds a Civil Engineering degree (2019) from University of

-a M.Sc. in Structural Engineering from University of São Paulo (2021).
-He is
+Brasília and a M.Sc. in Structural Engineering from University of São Paulo

-currently pursuing a Ph.D. degree in Structural Engineering at the University
+(2021).
+He is currently pursuing a Ph.D. degree in Structural Engineering at

-of São Paulo.
-He is conducting his research in collaboration with CERIS-IST-ID
+the University of São Paulo.
+He is conducting his research in collaboration

-are: computational simulation applied to engineering, fire safety engineering
+research interests are: computational simulation applied to engineering, fire

-and wildfires.
-Currently is working in the use of computational simulation to
+safety engineering and wildfires.
+Currently is working in the use of

 |